Naphtali Hirz Wessely

-Naphtali Hirz (Hartwig) Wessely (נפתלי הירץ וויזעל; 9 December 1725 – 28 February 1805) was an 18th-century German-Jewish Hebraist and educationist.
+Naphtali Hirz (Hartwig) Wessely (נפתלי הירץ וויזעל; 9 December 1725 – 28 February 1805) was a German-Jewish Hebraist and educationist.

 Family history

 One of Wessely's ancestors, Joseph Reis, fled from Podolia in 1648 on account of the Chmielnicki persecutions, during which his whole family had perished.
-After a brief sojourn in Cracow, Reis settled in Amsterdam, where he acquired great wealth, and where he, in 1671, was one of the signers of a petition to the Dutch government requesting permission to erect a synagogue.
+After a brief sojourn in Kraków, Reis settled in Amsterdam, where he acquired great wealth, and where he, in 1671, was one of the signers of a petition to the Dutch government requesting permission to erect a synagogue.
 Together with his younger son Moses (Naphtali Hirz's father), Reis later settled in Wesel on the Rhine, whence the family name "Wessely" originated.
 In the synagogue at Wesel (destroyed during Kristallnacht) preserved some ritual paraphernalia presented to it by Moses Reis Wessely, who, upon the advice of the Prince of Holstein, whose purveyor he was, removed to Glückstadt, then the capital of Sleswick.
 He established there a factory of arms.
-King Frederick VI of Denmark later sent Moses to Hamburg as his agent, and while there he transacted important business for Peter the Great also.
+King Frederick VI of Denmark later sent Moses to Hamburg as his agent, and while there he transacted important business for Peter the Great as well.
 Moses' son, Issachar Ber Wessely, was the father of Naphtali Hirz.